Master Gardener Volunteers

-The Pinellas County Master Gardener Program began in 1982 and to date has provided training to hundreds of volunteers enabling them to become Certified Master Gardeners.
+The Pinellas County Master Gardener Program began in 1982 and to date has provided training to hundreds of volunteers enabling them to become Certified Master Gardener Volunteers.
 Additionally, many Master Gardeners volunteer their time to projects such as school and community gardening education, assisting with 4-H programming, and presenting educational gardening programs.

 Prior training, education, and gardening knowledge are not needed for selection to the Master Gardener training program.
 A sincere desire to learn and help others and a personal commitment to volunteer service are the main traits needed.